bahrus/templ-mount/README.md

 # \<templ-mount\>

-templ-mount helps create templates from url's which point to HTML files or streams.
+templ-mount helps create templates from url's, which point to HTML files or streams.

 templ-mount takes some ideas from [html-include-element](https://www.npmjs.com/package/html-include-element).

-templ-mount has been rather neglected for a while, but my interest in it has been rekindled due to my relapsing into my usual [impatience with the standards process](https://www.youtube.com/watch?v=0-Yl6FmV6EE), and includes some breaking changes from before.
+templ-mount has been rather neglected for a while, but my interest in it has been rekindled due to me relapsing into my usual [impatience with the standards process stance](https://www.youtube.com/watch?v=0-Yl6FmV6EE), and includes some breaking changes from before.

 <details>
     <summary>templ-mount's origin story</summary>